 You always roll D6 dices for a check.
 The number of (D6) dices you will roll for a check depends on the value of the skill as well as feats and other circumstances.

 GM: Difficulty levels on the success/fail probability table will be used to determine in-game challenges.
 Only checks against one another (two hackers fighting via computer checks, attacking an opponent via laser rifle) will not use these table.

 Vs Defense: If the character is using her skill in a way that would harm (life, stamina, sanity or action damage) another (PC or NPC), then the character makes a check (melee, ranged, hacking, power, etc. ) against a fixed defense value (instead of rolling against a difficulty level).
 Please see main stats section for more information.

 Critical hit: A critical hit is rolling two sixes in a single check.
 It increases the the number of success by 1.
 For example lets say you are rolling for an apprentice check and you rolled: 6, 6, 2.
 Normally what you have is two successes (two dices are above 3) but it is counted as three successes because of the critical double six.
 Since multiple-sixes will be more common if you roll more dices, critical chance depends on the value (the level) of the skill.
 Naturally, you cannot score a critical hit if you are untrained in a skill as you only roll the dice once.
 You can have multiple criticals (with proficient level or more)

-Critical failure: If all the dices rolled ones or you roll three ones in a single check, it is a critical failure.
+Critical failure: If all the dices rolled ones or you roll two ones in a single check (snake eyes), it is a critical failure.
 Besides failing, something bad might happen at GMs discretion.
 It is harder to have a critical failure in higher skill levels.